YasuhiroABE/docker-sdaps-ja/README.md

 * files/sdapsreport.cls is distributed as the LPPL v1.3c or any later versions.
 * files/*.py files are distributed as the GPL v3 or any later versions.
-* The other files created by YasuhiroABE are distributed under the GPL v3.
+* The other files created by YasuhiroABE are distributed under the GPL v3 or any later versions as well as the original sdaps code.

 ### Patch